 The Centre for Broadcasting History Research at Bournemouth University established Charles Parker Day to celebrate not only Charles Parker and his work, but the radio feature itself, its past, present and future.
 The first Charles Parker Day was held in 2004 in Bournemouth (his birthplace) on his birthday, 5 April, and included the launch of the first Charles Parker prize.

-The next Charles Parker Day will take place on Friday 23 March 2018 at the British Library in London – look out for further announcements on this website and on our twitter feed @CPATrust
+The next Charles Parker Day will take place on Friday 23 March 2018 at the British Library.
+Tickets are now available from the British Library and can be booked online.
+Look out for further announcements on this website and on our twitter feed @CPATrust

 See below for information about earlier Parker Days: